What is a family trust and why would I want to set one up?

 The trust deed must specify an end date for the trust, and in general a family trust can only be in place for a maximum of 80 years.
 The deed may give trustees the power to wind up the trust early or extend its life (up to the 80-year maximum).

-- the reason for establishing the trust in the first place has changed (e.g. the trust was established to fund the education of certain offspring, and they have now ended their education)
+- the reason for establishing the trust in the first place no longer exists (e.g. the trust was established to fund the education of certain offspring, and they have now ended their education);

-- you no longer think there is any benefit to having a family trust
+- the trustees think there is no longer any benefit to having a family trust.

 Check the trust deed for a dissolution or winding up clause, as this will tell you whether the trust can be wound up early and in what circumstances.
 It’s also a good idea to get legal advice about the implications of winding up the trust, for example about the distribution of the assets, in terms of the tax obligations, and liability for any losses made by the trust.